krockxz/Retail-Pulse/readme.md

 This project is an image processing service for Retail Pulse that handles the processing of images collected from stores.
 The service allows users to submit jobs with a list of images and store details.
 Each image is processed to calculate its perimeter (2 * [Height + Width]) and simulate GPU processing by introducing a random sleep time between 0.1 to 0.4 seconds.
 The results are stored at an image level and associated with a store.

-### Key Features:
-- **Job Submission**: Allows users to submit jobs with image URLs and store details.
-- **Job Processing**: The service calculates the perimeter of each image and simulates GPU processing with random delays.
-- **Job Status**: Provides an API to check the status of a job (completed, ongoing, or failed).
-- **Error Handling**: Supports job failure scenarios such as invalid image URLs or missing store IDs.

 ## Assumptions

 - The image dimensions (height and width) are simulated as 100 and 200, respectively.
 In a real-world scenario, these values would be dynamically retrieved from the image itself.